Tharangi/MusicBlocksUserManual-GSoC-2017/README.md

 Instructions:

-    - run the music_blocks_database.sql in your local server(SQL compatible) to create the database and relevant tables.
+    - run the music_blocks_database.sql to create the database and relevant tables.

 ### phpMyAdmin Instructions